+It is assumed that both measurements and outcome events at each wing of the experiment, $L^{a}_{i}$ and $R_{j}^{b}$, are space-like separated.
+Quantum mechanical probabilities for the possible outcomes of the experiment are given by the trace $Tr (\hat{W} \hat{A})$, where $\hat{W}$ is the density operator corresponding to the singlet state $\Psi_s$ and $\hat{A}$ is the projector associated to a particular property of the system ---say, for instance, `spin-up' along direction $i$.

-These are the EPR correlations, which have been often positively tested in experiment, and for which we would like to know whether they are the result of underlying causal processes.
-At this point already, it seems rather intuitively appealing to attempt at an answer to this question by recalling the idea of common cause.
+Quantum mechanics predicts correlations between the outcomes measured in the three possible directions in both wings.
+We would like to know whether these correlations are the result of underlying causal processes.
+At this point already, the idea of common cause seems rather appealing.
 For the space-like separation of the outcomes at each wing of the experiment seems to rule out, at least in principle, direct causal interactions between these.
-And this is in fact the typical situation common cause explanations are usually suitable for.
+And this is in fact the typical situation common cause explanations are suitable for.